Adidas ends partnership with Ye, formerly known as Kanye West, over antisemitic remarks

 Ye's talent agency, CAA, dropped him, and the MRC studio announced Monday that it is shelving a complete documentary about him.
 Ari Emmanuel, CEO of talent firm Endeavor, last week penned an op-ed in the Financial Times urging all enterprises to stop working with Ye over his antisemitism.

 The Balenciaga fashion house cut ties with Ye last week, according to Women's Wear Daily.
+Foot Locker also said it would stop carrying the Yeezy brand and pull Yeezy shoes from its shelves and online sites.
 JPMorganChase and Ye have ended their business relationship, although the banking breakup was in the works even before Ye's antisemitic comments.

 "Although Adidas was somewhat late in cutting ties with Kanye West, it has now yielded to the inevitable and ended its partnership with the artist," Neil Saunders, managing director of market research firm GlobalData, said in an email.
 "Given the baseness of Ye's recent comments, and the fact his words are now stirring up antisemitism among others, Adidas had no choice but to act in order to protect its reputation and show customers it is on the right side of morality."